abraham-DBA/internship_system/README.md

 - Frontend tooling: Vite + Tailwind CSS + Alpine.js
 - Queues: database driver by default (queue:listen)
 - Sessions / Cache: database driver by default

+## What's New
+- 2025-11-07: Student Inquiries feature released.
+Students can submit inquiries via Contact; staff cohort auto-notified by email; dashboard page to manage inquiries with status workflow and automatic student resolution emails.
+See docs/ACHIEVEMENT_Student_Inquiries.md for details and a ready-to-copy WhatsApp announcement.

+## Email Development Guide
+For a complete, step-by-step guide on creating, sending, queuing, testing, and troubleshooting emails in this project, see:
+- docs/EMAILS.md

 ## Scripts Reference
 Composer (package manager for PHP):